nminhquang380/something_interested/tools_for_data_science.md

 - Jupyter Notebooks provides an interactive environment for creating and sharing code, descriptive text, data visualizations, and other computational artifacts in a web-browser based interface.
 - RStudio is an integrated development environment (IDE) designed specifically for working with the R programming language, which is a popular tool for statistical computing and data analysis.

+## Module 2: Languages of Data Science
+- The popular languages are Python, R, SQL, Scala, Java, C++, and Julia.
+- For data science, you can use Python's scientific computing libraries like Pandas, NumPy, SciPy, and Matplotlib.
+- Python can also be used for Natural Language Processing (NLP) using the Natural Language Toolkit (NLTK).
+- Python is open source, and R is free software.
+- R language’s array-oriented syntax makes it easier to translate from math to code for learners with no or minimal programming background.
+- Python is open-sourse, while R is free software.
+They are different.
+- SQL is different from other software development languages because it is a non-procedural language.
+- SQL was designed for managing data in relational databases.
+- If you learn SQL and use it with one database, you can apply your SQL knowledge with many other databases easily.
+- Data science tools built with Java include Weka, Java-ML, Apache MLlib, and Deeplearning4.
+- For data science, popular program built with Scala is Apache Spark which includes Shark, MLlib, GraphX, and Spark Streaming.
+- Programs built for Data Science with JavaScript include TensorFlow.js and R-js.
+- One great application of Julia for Data Science is JuliaDB.